donovanbroquin/iut-laravel/README.md

 - mailpit: will be used later too for email development and can be seen at [127.0.0.1:8025](http://127.0.0.1:8025)

 ## Terminals
-To start the project with confidence, you need to remember there is many terminal to use and each one has a specific purpose.
+To keep peace in your mind, you need to remember there is many terminals to use and each one has a specific purpose.

-- system one: use it to interact with Git, mount containers.
+- system: use it to interact with Git, mount containers.
 For Windows user, this terminal is the one running in the Ubuntu 24.04 distro
-- container one: use it to interact with the app.
+- container: use it to interact with the app and PHP.
 Ex: `php artisan`, `composer`, ...
 This one is launched using the VSCode Docker plugin

 ### Open the container terminal
 VSCode with the Docker plugin make it easy to open a terminal within a container by using the command palette and using the `> Docker Containers: Attach Shell` shortcut